 - Apply due diligence procedures to identify and report certain information on US Reportable accounts (as defined) and accounts held by non-participating financial institutions.

-- Update account on-boarding procedures with effect from 1 July 2014 to identify whether the account holder is considered a US person (individual accounts) and classify and document the account into different categories of account holder (entity accounts).
+- Update account on-boarding procedures to identify whether the account holder is considered a US person (individual accounts) and classify and document the account into different categories of account holder (entity accounts).

 - Annually report certain details on US reportable accounts.

-The Guidance Notes include a useful timetable demonstrating the phased in approach to Reporting over the first three years.
-They also contain a link to the IRS Schema and provide details on the transmission of the report to Revenue via Revenue’s Online Service (ROS).
+The Guidance Notes contain a link to the IRS Schema and provide details on the transmission of the report to Revenue via Revenue’s Online Service (ROS).
 Reporting can be done in US dollars or in the functional currency of the financial account.
 Nil reporting is required where a financial institution has no reportable accounts.

-In the case of minor errors discovered by the IRS, the IRS will contact Revenue directly, who will liaise with the financial institution to resolve the issue.
+In the case of minor errors discovered by the IRS, the IRS will contact Revenue directly, who will liaise with the financial institution to resolve any issues.